Simply Business is pleased to provide tailored insurance options from:

 For example, if you get sued for accidentally causing significant property damage to a customer’s home, you may have to pay for legal fees and damages out of your own pocket - or your family’s finances - if you are not properly insured.

-Speaking of getting sued, contractor insurance can offer significant peace of mind if a customer decides to sue you over your services, even if you did nothing wrong.
+Speaking of getting sued, business insurance coverage can offer significant peace of mind if a customer decides to sue you over your services, even if you did nothing wrong.
 Client lawsuits are more common than you think; it’s estimated that 43% of small business owners have reported being threatened with or involved in a civil lawsuit.

 Oh, and one more thing: Many customers won’t work with you if you’re not licensed and insured.
 There’s a lot of advice out there warning people to only work with insured contractors, so it’s a good idea to get this coverage if you want to increase your clientele base.